 Catering for all of the students in your unit is an important aspect of teaching.
 At present we have an increasingly diverse students cohort, and understanding who our students are, and the practices we need to embrace to ensure they each have equal access to learning in our unit is vital.

 Learn more about inclusive practices.

 Order a MyLO site for the unit

 A MyLO site for a unit must be ordered through MyLO Manager every time a unit is offered.
 This is not automated, but some Schools do have procedures in place for staff other than the Unit Coordinator to do this.
 Therefore, it is prudent to check with your Head of School to confirm the expected process.

 Even if you select a Previous Delivery template when ordering the site, there should be plenty of changes and updates that will need to be made.

 Write the Unit Outline

-Once the Unit Outline is finalised, you will need to save it as a PDF and upload it to your unit's MyLO site.
+Once the Unit Outline is finalised, you will need to save it and upload it to your unit's MyLO site.